 Plerdy’s plans include the Basic plan for $29 a month, the Business plan for $59 monthly, and the Premium plan for $99 monthly.
 They also have a free plan that accepts up to 2,000 page views a day and allows you to track up to three pages.

-Hotjar is a well-known heatmap service that allows you to see and understand how users are experiencing your site without being confused by large numbers.
+Hotjar is a well-known heatmap software that allows you to see and understand how users are experiencing your site without being confused by large numbers.
 It gives you insights on what catches the interest of your users by showing an analysis of their scroll and clicks behaviors.
 Hotjar makes use of three heatmap types: mouse movement heatmaps, click, and scroll heatmaps.

 Hotjar’s various feedback collection methods can show you where your users might be experiencing difficulties and also what they want.
 With this, you can make necessary adjustments that would help you enhance your conversation rates.
 Hotjar has a simple interface that makes it easy to use.
 It completely visualizes the user’s journey on your website.
 It also has other behavior analytic tools like conversion funnels analytics, session replays, surveys, and polls and forms analytics.